kennyzzk/Robot-Localization-on-NCLT-dataset-using-ORB-SLAM-III-and-Graph-Based-Sensor-Fusion/graph_optimization/README.md

 ### Data
 To implement the `Graph Optimization.m`, four data files are needed:
 1. `groundtruth_2012-03-17.csv` contains all the ground truth data of the 2012-03-17 Session in the NCLT dataset.
 We provide it here or you can download it from the [NCLT's download page](http://robots.engin.umich.edu/nclt/ground_truth/groundtruth_2012-03-17.csv)
-2. `f_NCLT.txt` contains estimated poses from the implementation of the ORB-SLAM3.
+2. `0407_CameraTrajectory.txt` contains estimated poses from the implementation of the ORB-SLAM3.
 We used these poses to build the value instances in the factor graph.
 3. `0407_odometry_mu.csv` contains odometry mean values corresponding to the first 726 timestamp estimated poses.
 We used it to construct the factors.
 4. `0407_odometry_cov.csv` contains odometry covariance values corresponding to the first 726 timestamp estimated poses.
 We used it to construct the factors.